-Attendees in my 90-hour Comprehensive Course, frequently ask this question: Is it okay to provide consultation and sell/rent pumps and equipment?
+I am frequently asked this question: Is it okay to provide consultation and sell/rent pumps and equipment?

 Yes.
 I have carefully read the IBLCE’s Code of Professional Conduct, and I cannot see anything that would prohibit you from doing so.

 Perhaps the bigger question is, will renting goods be worth the hassle?
 You must order, shelve, bill for them.
 And sometimes replace or repair them, and more.
 Not to mention that you have your cash tied up the equipment.
 Unless you can make accurate predictions about your inventory turn-around, it can be really tricky to manage cash flow.

 If you feel you “must” rent equipment to pay your bills, reflect on why that’s happening.
 In my view, selling your clinical expertise should be your main source of revenue.

 Second, if you have a contract with only one equipment company, you might feel some pressure to advocate for their brand as opposed to a variety of brands.

 In short, consider the ethical aspects of what you offer in your private lactation practice.

 This could be a substantial source of recurring revenue for you.
 Better still, it’s probably one of the first things that you could delegate to someone else — in whole or in part.